ppbagga/computerscience/Events and Hacks/Student Hacks/hackwithazure.md

 You may already have an MSA (@outlook.com or @hotmail.com email, or could be associated with any other email address).
 If you don't, you can create one at [https://signup.live.com/](https://signup.live.com/) or as part of the instructions below.

 ## Azure hackathon prize
-Use any Azure service (like, any of them...) and enter our Azure prize (Azure Champ Challenge).
-Winners will recieve an Xbox One X for each team member and your hack will be entered into our Imagine Cup competition (the grand prize last year was a mentoring session with CEO Satya and $85k).
+Use any Azure service (like, any of them...) and enter our Azure prize.
+Winners will recieve a Surface Pro 5 for each team member and your hack will be entered into our Imagine Cup competition (the grand prize last year was a mentoring session with CEO Satya and $100k).

 See below for details.